 An event that takes place on an arterial road will require a VicRoads Event Permit which can take between 6-8 weeks.

-If you would like to discuss your event or the requirements to hold an event in Murrindindi Shire please contact council's Tourism & Events Officer on (03) 5772 0318 or email email@example.com for more information.
+If you would like to discuss your event or the requirements to hold an event in Murrindindi Shire please contact council's Tourism & Events team on (03) 5772 0333 or email email@example.com for more information.

-The Murrindindi Regional Events Strategy 2015-2020(PDF, 16MB) provides stakeholders with a sound basis from which to make decisions relating to events support and seeks to grow visitation and length of stay.
-The Strategy also provides guidance and recommendations on how to get the best value from limited resources in efforts to grow established events and to encourage the development of events.
+The Murrindindi Shire Tourism and Events Strategy 2019-2025(PDF, 4MB) provides stakeholders with a sound basis from which to make decisions relating to tourism and events and seeks to grow visitation and length of stay.
+The Strategy also provides guidance and recommendations on how to get the best value from limited resources in efforts to grow tourism and to encourage the development of events.

 The Murrindindi Shire is a film-friendly location.
-For further information on commercial filming in Murrindindi Shire including television, feature films, advertising and television commercials, documentaries and music videos click here(PDF, 163KB).
+For further information on commercial filming in Murrindindi Shire including television, feature films, advertising and television commercials, documentaries and music videos click here(PDF, 265KB).

-For further information on any of the above contact the Tourism & Events Officer on (03) 5772 0318.
+For further information on any of the above contact the Tourism & Events team on (03) 5772 0333.